Omid Kordestani: Philanthropy

 Kordestani was one of the founders of PARSA Community Foundation (2006–2011), an Iranian cultural, heritage, entrepreneurship, and philanthropic society based in Redwood City, California.

 Personal life

 Kordestani net worth was estimated to be $2.2 billion in 2012, after his divorce from Bita Daryabari.
-Kordestani has two children with Daryabari, and two with Gisel Kordestani, whom he married in 2011.
+Kordestani has two children with Daryabari, and three with Gisel Kordestani, whom he married in 2011.

 In the May 8, 2006, issue of Time Magazine, Kordestani was named one of Time's "100 People who shape our world".

 Kordestani was selected as the Persian Person of the Year in 2007 by Persian Awards.